Swansonge/playdate-template-example-game/README.md

 </p>

 # License
-This project is licensed under the Creative Commons Zero v1.0 Universal license.
+This project is licensed under the MIT license.